Demola360/Inventory-Intelligence-Dashboard/README.md

 ## Inventory Intelligence Dashboard

-**This proof-of-concept portfolio project shows how historical sales patterns can be used to identify which products should be prioritised for a physical shelf check.
-It does not confirm inventory discrepancies on its own.
-Doing that would require live data from point-of-sale systems, warehouse records and shelf-availability tools, which is outside the scope of this project.**
+**A proof-of-concept dashboard that flags products worth a physical shelf check, using statistical anomaly detection instead of manual floor walks.**

 **Live demo:** https://inventory-intelligence-dashboard.streamlit.app/
 **Dataset:** [UCI Online Retail Dataset](https://archive.ics.uci.edu/dataset/352/online+retail)

+This project shows how historical sales patterns can be used to identify which products should be prioritised for a physical shelf check.
+It does not confirm inventory discrepancies on its own, doing that would require live data from point-of-sale systems, warehouse records, and shelf-availability tools, which is outside the scope of this project.

 ---